 FSA is renowned for its lightweight composite components but the company has invested meaningfully in e-bike motors, too.

-The FSA e-bike system is an integrated approach.
+The FSA System HM 1.0 is an integrated approach.
 Keen to control the convergence of batteries, drive motor efficiency and pedal-assistance sensitivity, FSA has developed its own 250Wh lithium-ion energy source and control units.

 Targeted at e-bikes for the road, gravel and commuter applications, packaging was a crucial parameter within FSA’s engineering goals.
 Opting for the hub-drive motor option, FSA’s complete e-bike system weighs 3.98kg.